Quanticol/eu.quanticol.caspa/README.md

 # eu.quanticol.caspa
 CASPA : a Collective Adaptive Stochastic Process Algebra

-Please see the wiki for more details.
+Please see the wiki (https://github.com/blasedef/eu.quanticol.caspa/wiki) for more.